chairithinug/Dairy-IOT-Project-WISEST/README.md

 # Overview
 This is a private repository for my project at WISEST lab during Summer 2018 as an undergraduate research assistant.
-This project is a dairy IoT, using chiefly MATLAB and Arduino (C++/C).
+This project is a dairy IoT, using chiefly Arduino (C++/C) and MATLAB.
 MATLAB is responsible for gathering data from experiments and finding calibration coefficients.
 Arduino programs a microcontroller board.
 The goal is to monitor the core temperature of livestock and to wirelessly send the data through the internet.

 # Components used
 1. Adafruit Feather M0 LoRa MCU x2